seeu-inspace/easyg/tools/README.md

 [EasyG](../scripts/) is a tailor-made script to assist me with various tasks in bug bounty hunting.
 Setting up every tool and configuration can be a hassle, so I don't recommend using it as-is.
 However, I hope it provides you with some new ideas to implement in your own process.

-To give you (and myself) an idea on how it works I've made this graphic:
+To give you (and myself) an idea on how it works, I've made this graphic:

 <img src="../img/easyg_schema_.png">